BMedlam/Accounting-For-Taste/README.md

 My name is Benedict Medlam, welcome to my capstone project submission for BrainStation's Data Science Diploma.

-My project title is, "Pedicting London Property Characteristics that Make for a Successful Airbnb Rental".
+My project title is, "Predicting London Property Characteristics that Make for a Successful Airbnb Rental".

 I will use a range of statistical models and machine learning methods throughout this project (exact ML methods are TBC).